-The overall performance during 2017 was satisfactory considering the general economic climate.
+The overall performance during 2018 was disappointing, but explained by the general economic climate and costs associated with systems revisions within the business.
 The company was able to maintain reasonable trading levels whilst controlling overheads.

-The early signs for 2018 appear to indicate that general consumer confidence remains fragile.
-Though through enhancements to the company's website, e-retailing and networking initiatives we feel confident that 2018 will again be a reasonable year.
+The early signs for 2019 appear to indicate that general consumer confidence remains fragile.
+Though through enhancements to the company's website, e-retailing and networking initiatives we feel confident that 2019 will again be a reasonable year.
 We hope to see continued growth in all areas of the business and are keen to see our new ranges develop further over the next few years.